ballerina-platform/ballerina-lang/docs/style_guide/README.md

   ```
 * Maximum line length is 120 characters.

-### Blank lines
+### Blank Lines

-* Separate definitions and statements by zero or one blank lines (one or two new lines).
+* Separate both statements and top level definitions by zero or one blank lines (one or two new lines).

   ```ballerina
   import ballerina/http;